GPurgatorio/Master-Computer-Science-ICT/README.md

 ## Virtual Layer
 Deployed on the physical layer.
 Abstract physical resources and makes them appear as virtual resources.
 Executes the requests generated by control layer.
 It permits a better use of the hardware when you have services that underuse it.
 With VMs there is a 10% of performance loss but we gain in flexibility, security ...

-This allows a **multi tenant environment** since I can run multile organizations VMs on the same server.
+This allows a **multi tenant environment** since I can run multiple organizations VMs on the same server.

 The **hypervisor** is responsible for running multiple VMs.
 Since I want to execute x86 ISA over an x86 server I don't need to translate the code. **KVM** kernel, preempting the VOS process.
 - **paravirtualization** the virtual kernel cooperates with the hosting OS.